 This course continues the vocabulary and grammar acquisition from Latin I, but at a higher level of complexity.
-The culture and history focus is the colonization of Britain and Egypt by the Romans.
+We explore what happens when two cultures meet by studying the interactions between the Romans and the populations of Britain and Egypt.